What does lamb taste like?

 It is said that the unique scent of lamb is due to the caprylic acids present in the fat.
 So, of course, in the case of young lambs, these substances are less accumulated, giving their meat a less pungent smell.

 The suckling lamb is slaughtered at approximately 25 days of age.
-During this time, its diet consists exclusively of breast milk, giving the suckling lamb a unique flavour that no other meat has.
+During this time, its diet consists exclusively of breast milk, giving the suckling lamb a unique flavor that no other meat has.
 Given its diet and its short life span, the suckling lamb has a pale pink color.
 There are many and varied ways to cook suckling lamb, but it is such a special and tasty meat that there is no wrong way to prepare it.

 For its part, the paschal lamb is slaughtered after 4 months of age, but never exceeding one year of life.
-This meat is characterized by being slightly darker and possessing a more intense flavour.
+This meat is characterized by being slightly darker and possessing a more intense flavor.

 Lamb meat is largely divided into shoulder, rib, and hip.
 The shoulder is ideal as a roast and has a more chewy consistency than pork or beef.